-So-called “soft carpets” have taken the flooring industry by storm, and they are not going away any time soon.
-The luxurious feel of these softer carpet fibers have proven immensely popular with both consumers and retailers alike.
-Soft carpets are available in nylon, triexta, and polyester fibers; and in styles ranging from thick friezes to shorter looped berber styles.
+So-called “soft carpets” have taken the flooring industry by storm, and they are not going away anytime soon.
+The luxurious feel of these softer carpet fibers has proven immensely popular with both consumers and retailers alike.
+Soft carpets are available in nylon, triexta, and polyester fibers; and in styles ranging from thick friezes to shorter looped Berber styles.
 While they have many benefits, there is one potential drawback that consumers often don’t realize until after their carpet has been installed: these soft carpets can be next to impossible to vacuum.

 Why They’re Hard to Vacuum

 Soft carpets feel so soft for a couple of reasons.
 Firstly, the fibers used to make them are much finer than traditional carpet fibers.
 Finer strands have a softer feel than do thicker strands.
 Secondly, each carpet tuft is made up of an increased number of fiber strands compared to standard carpets.
 Some soft carpet brands, such as Mohawk SmartStrand Silk, contain up to three times more fibers than traditional carpet.

 The additional fibers in soft carpets increase the density of these carpets, which makes it more difficult to push a vacuum through them.
 Some consumers report struggling to maneuver their vacuum, previously unproblematic on their old carpet.

 This certainly doesn’t mean that soft carpets can’t be vacuumed.
 It may mean, depending on what vacuum you currently use, that you have to switch to one that’s better equipped to handle the challenges of a soft carpet.

 There are a couple of features to look for in a new vacuum, to help make your soft carpet easier to care for.